brightin/today/README.md

 # Today

-## What?

-Shout out on Hipchat what's on a google calendar for today
+Shout out on Hipchat what's on a Google Calendar for today
 ![Today Hubot Extension Screenshot](screenshot.png)